Hirano Shrine: Kyoto’s Sakura Party Scene

 During spring sakura season, Hirano Shrine is one of the top spots in Kyoto cherry blossoms.
 Its nighttime illuminations and parties are among the best events in all of Japan.
-In this post, we’ll offer hanami at Hirano tips and our thoughts on the Oukasai (Cherry Blossom Festival).
+This post offers hanami at Hirano tips and our thoughts on the Oukasai Cherry Blossom Festival.
+(Updated March 14, 2024.)

 Hirano Shrine’s cherry blossom procession, or Ōka-sai Matsuri, is Kyoto’s longest running event.
 It has occurred at the shrine regularly since 985, for over one thousand years.
 (We don’t know whether it’ll happen this year or be cancelled–we sure hope the tradition continues, even if without spectators.)